Creating Advanced Marketing Strategies for Today’s Digital World

 2. The titles are not unique

 Using the same name for various items will confuse crawlers, resulting in Google marking your pages as duplicate content.
-For instance, if you have 5 different products for men, but they all are named “Gift for him”, Google will think those 5 product pages are duplicated.
-This way, it will be significantly harder for visitors to find all 5 items.
+For instance, if you have 5 different products for men, but they all are named “Gift for him,” Google will think those 5 product pages are duplicated.
+More importantly, it offers a less positive user experience and can affect sales.

 3. The product descriptions are missing

 Moving forward from the not-so-helpful website, you find an online shop called simplygifts.com.
 The title and meta description are intriguing yet simple, and they let you know you can find unique gifts on their website.
 Looking for a women’s gift, you go to the “Gift for her” category.
-There you find the “Nude Eyeshadow Palette”; you access the product page, read more about it and see qualitative and detailed photos of the item.
+There, you find the “Nude Eyeshadow Palette”; you access the product page, read more about it, and see qualitative and detailed photos of the item.

 We can agree that this is a good example of SEO optimization.
 Let’s see why: